 Drawing from here is pretty easy, and concealing should be a breeze.

 I’m not a lady, and I never have been.
 However, there are a few options for women that carry.
-I’m not going to act like I can speak intelligently about them, but there are thigh rigs and bra holsters, if you aren’t interested in any of the other positions we have mentioned.
-Also be sure to check out our Recommended Gear page as well.
+I’m not going to act like I can speak intelligently about them.
+However, there are thigh rigs, bra holsters, and other options for the women.

 Off Body Carry